National Legislative Measures Aimed at Strengthening Rights of Persons with Disabilities Focus, as States Parties to Convention Open Session.

 During the ensuing discussion, delegates from several countries took the floor to shed light on their respective national efforts to ensure accessibility and reasonable accommodation for people with disabilities.
 A few delegates posed questions and made recommendations.
 For example, Cuba's representative said the concept of accessibility should be expanded to include the proposal tabled in WIPO's Standing Committee on Copyright and Related Rights on the right of disabled people to have access to information, communication, cultural materials and education.
 Thailand's representative said all stakeholders should try to adopt accessibility standards in transport, information technology and other areas, and work to ensure that people were aware of the existence of such standards and that they were adhered to.
 Accessibility must be embraced by society at large, not just by people with disabilities, in order to see the benefits of universal design.

 Egypt's representative asked the panelists to elaborate on the rights of mentally disabled persons, slow learners and people with multiple disabilities, noting that such topics had not been addressed during the session.
 He also wanted more detail on establishing the proposed fund to finance the development activities of disabled people.

 In concluding remarks, Mr. AL-HUSSEIN said obstacles and barriers to accessibility and reasonable accommodation must be diminished.
 Achieving the rights of people with disabilities must be one of partnership in all countries, not just developed nations.

 Story Source 7thspace.com

-*News Release by United Nations Convention on the Rights of Persons with Disabilities: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (United Nations Convention on the Rights of Persons with Disabilities).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.